-They are two little triangular pyramidal bodies, one for each kidney and placed at its superior part; they are of a yellowish brown colour, somewhat tinged with red, and being connected with some process of fœtal existence, are much larger then than in the adult; their structure also seems to be much changed in the latter.
-From being placed precisely on the upper extremity of the kidney they have the lower surface which touches it of a corresponding concavity.
+These are two little triangular pyramidal bodies, one for each kidney, and rest by a concave base on its superior part.
+They are of a yellowish-brown color, somewhat tinged with red, have no excretory duct, and, being connected with some process of foetal existence, are much larger then, than in the adult; their structure also seems to be much changed in the latter.
+They are about fifteen lines high, and as many wide.
+(See Fig. 16, at 1.)

-On the exterior of this body is a proper coat formed of lamellated and condensed cellular tissue, which furnishes from its internal surface many prolongations dividing the gland into lobes.
+On the exterior of their body is a proper coat formed of lamellated and condensed cellular tissue, which furnishes from its internal surface many prolongations, dividing the gland into lobes.
 These lobes are divisible into lobules, which again consist of a granulated structure that seems susceptible of other divisions.
 These granulations are not firm and resisting.

-In the centre of the Capsula Renalis, frequently there is a triangular cavity which may be demonstrated by thrusting a tube into it, and inflating, or by an incision.
-In the fœtus this cavity contains a reddish viscid fluid coagulable by alcohol: in children it becomes yellow: in adults it is dark brown, and in old people it is either wanting or in a remarkably small quantity.
+In the centre of each Capsula Renalis, there is occasionally a triangular cavity, which may be demonstrated by thrusting a tube in it, and inflating it, or by an incision.
+In the fœtus, this cavity contains a reddish viscid fluid, coagulable by alcohol; in children it becomes yellow; in adults it is dark-brown, and in old people it is either wanting, or in a remarkably small quantity.

-The arteries of these bodies come from the emul-

-gents, the phrenics and the aorta.
-The veins terminate on the right side in the cava, and on the left in the emulgent.
+The arteries of these bodies come from the emulgents, the phrenics, and the aorta.
+The veins terminate on the right side in the cava, and on the left, in the emulgent vein.